tamal15/International-Hospital/README.md

-# Getting Started with Create React App
+# International Hospital

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://healthcare-hospital.web.app/).

-## Available Scripts
+## Tools

-In the project directory, you can run:
+1. React
+2. Pure Css
+3. Icons-font-awesome
+4. Bootstrap
+5. SweetAlert

-### `npm start`
+### Main Point
+1. Hospital Information
+2. Any problem contact
+3. Appoointment
+4. And many service patient
+5. this is the helpful website
+6. and many product use to customer order

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.